LoRaWeather/loraweather-app/README.md

 # loraweather-app
 This project is for the Xamarin Forms app that has been created for the LoRaWeather project.
-See the loraweather organization on GitHub for more info
+See the loraweather organization page on GitHub for more info, you can find the page [here](https://github.com/LoRaWeather).

 ### Program
 When you open the app a map of the netherlands will be shown with all avaible devices as pins.
 You can click on a pin so see it details.
 Then you can click on the popup to go to a new page. on this page you can find all info about the device.
 On that page there is a button to go to another page.
 On that page the data of the sensor will be displayed.